 Blister Treatment = Looking After The Damaged Skin + Blister Prevention

-If you’re dealing with arch blisters, use the ENGO Blister Patches to implement a quick fix.
+It’s worth seeing a podiatrist to determine if your foot mechanics needs fine-tuning.
+Calf stretches, orthotics and orthotic modifications are really important to negate the arch flattening forces causing your arch blisters.
+However, if you’re dealing with arch blisters, use the ENGO Blister Patches to implement a quick fix.
 You’ll be surprised at how much relief you can get.
 This may be all you need to do.
+Click the “view product” button below.

 Payette M. 2010.
 Friction management for diabetic foot problems.
 Presented at the 36th Annual Meeting and Scientific Symposium of the American Academy of Orthotists and Prosthetists.